Damages and Materiality: Effects on voluntary disclosure: General litigation effects of switching strategies

-To determine the optimization of $\pi_{t}$, one may apply the same Hamiltonian analysis as in Gietzmann and Ostaszewski (2023) to this current objective; it emerges, that almost the same argument as there leads here to
+We view $\alpha ,\beta $ in addition to $\sigma $ and $\lambda $ as the firm's parameters.
+To determine the optimization of $\pi _{t}$, one may apply the same Hamiltonian analysis as in Gietzmann and Ostaszewski (2023) to this current objective; it emerges, that almost the same argument as there leads here to

 \textbf{Theorem (Non-mixing).}\textit{\ A mixing control }$\pi_{t}$ \textit{\ with }$0<\pi_{t}<1$\textit{\ over any interval of time is non-optimal.}